whatcould/webshims-rails/README.md

   ```javascript
   $.webshims.setOptions('basePath', '/webshims/shims/')
   ```

-2. Or, turn (back) on asset compiling with non-digest filenames, with, for example, this gist: https://gist.github.com/eric1234/5692456.
+2. Turn (back) on asset compiling with non-digest filenames, with, for example, this gist: https://gist.github.com/eric1234/5692456.
 Don't forget that, if you go this direction, you'll also have to add webshims to the assets that are precompiled by default: `config.assets.precompile << /webshims/` in application.rb.

+3. Or, only turn on asset compiling with non-digest filenames for the webshims assets.
+Putting the contents of this gist into lib/tasks/ will work: https://gist.github.com/Hainish/0b46a170aec3c8129290.
+Unlike the above, you do *not* have to add anything to the precompile assets in application.rb.

 ## Usage